Bentopy: from simple packing to building cellular models

 Warning

-After installing Rust via rustup, you may need to reload your bash environment for the Rust tools (cargo, etc.) to be available in your PATH.
-Either restart your terminal or run:
+After installing Rust via rustup, you may need to reload your shell environment for the Rust tools (cargo, etc.) to be available in your PATH.
+Though you can reload your shell configuration by sourcing e.g., ~/.bashrc, opening a new terminal is most reliable.

-You can verify the installation worked by running `cargo --version`.
+You can verify whether the installation was successful by running cargo --version.

-Now you can install bentopy directly via pip:
+Now you can install bentopy directly via pip as described earlier.

 Download tutorial files

 Before starting the tutorial, download the required structure and parameter files.
-You download the tutorial files here.
-Extract the files:
+You download the tutorial files and extract them.

 tar -xzf tutorial_files.tar.gz